mackeian/react-native-external-screen/README.md

 }
 AppRegistry.registerComponent('rr_nativeModules', () => rr_nativeModules);
 ```
-3. Create a view for external screen with path (web/second-screen.html), and create a listener for the event callback:
+### 3. Create web/second-screen.html
+Now, in order to show something on your seconds screen you need to create a web view file at the path
+web/second-screen.html.
+There you can listen to events from the RRSecondScreenUtil, by declaring a listener method:
 ```
 <!-- web/second-screen.html -->
 ...